jackdignamit/SOC-Automation-with-Wazuh-TheHive-and-Shuffle/README.md

 **3.** Add the `**.iso**` file to Virtualbox by navigating to "**New**" at the top of the screen, adding your `.iso` image, setting the version to Windows 11, and using all default settings.
    - I recommend **8192 MB of base memory**, **2 processors**, and **80 GB** of hard disk storage space but it all depends on your setup.

-**4.** Startup your VM and follow the Microsoft setup.
+**4.** Start up your VM and follow the Microsoft setup.
 When it asks for product key, say you don't have one, and use Windows 11 Pro.

-**5.** Now let's setup Sysmon which can be installed from here: [https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon)
+**5.** Now let's set up Sysmon which can be installed from here: [https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon)

 *Sysmon is a free tool created by Microsoft that provides detailed information about system activities on Windows by capturing and logging events.
 For this particular project, it will be used to flag our credential stealer called Mimikatz.*